zoereedviz/spotfiy_api/README.md

 Now we have our access token!
 So we have everything we need now to call Get Artist endpoint.
 I want to return the artist's name, followers, popularity and a link to their profile image.

-Again, import the requests library:
+    # Import the requests library:
     import requests

 Set the url variable.
 We use an f-string here to allow us to embed the artist_id varibale directly in a string.